-93. The main analytical methods employed to perform biomarker analyses are based on either chromatography (e.g. LC) or immunochemistry (e.g. ELISA).
+99. The main analytical methods employed to perform biomarker analyses are based on either chromatography (for example, LC) or immunochemistry (for example, ELISA).

-94. European human biomonitoring initiatives such as the Consortium to Perform Human Biomonitoring on a European Scale (COPHES)20, Human Early-Life Exposome (HELIX)21, and European Union Human Biomonitoring (HBM4U)22, as well as typical literature databases (PubMed, Science Direct, Google Scholar, Scopus and Zenodo) and the Information Platform for Chemical Monitoring (IPCheM) platform - were mined for any relevant UK biomonitoring data on combined exposures to mycotoxins.
+100. European human biomonitoring initiatives such as the Consortium to Perform Human Biomonitoring on a European Scale (COPHES)19, Human Early-Life Exposome (HELIX)20, and European Union Human Biomonitoring (HBM4U)21, as well as typical literature databases (PubMed, Science Direct, Google Scholar, Scopus and Zenodo) and the Information Platform for Chemical Monitoring (IPCheM) platform - were mined for any relevant UK biomonitoring data on combined exposures to mycotoxins.

-95. Both COPHES and HELIX did not include exposure to mycotoxins in the scope of their work, however, in the HBM4EU initiative it was.
-In brief, Alvito et al., $(2019)^{23}$ conclude that there are numerous factors that need to be considered when attempting to integrate biomarker data for exposure assessment - and thus the following risk assessment.
-These factors include: the validation and harmonisation of analytical methods to assess mycotoxin exposure biomarkers, a greater understanding of the current exposure levels of the European population to multiple mycotoxins and whether this differs for each Member State etc.
+101. Both COPHES and HELIX did not include exposure to mycotoxins in the scope of their work, however, in the HBM4EU initiative it was.
+In brief, Alvito et al., (2019)22 conclude that there are numerous factors that need to be considered when attempting to integrate biomarker data for exposure assessment - and thus the following risk assessment.
+These factors include: the validation and harmonisation of analytical methods to assess mycotoxin exposure biomarkers, a greater understanding of the current exposure levels of the European population to multiple mycotoxins and whether this differs for each Member State.